This year Ecard Mint have really boosted the selection of Chinese New Year Ecards by adding 13 new designs to our Chinese New Year Ecard category.

 We kept things simple so this Ecard has no sound or music.
 The next Ecard for Chinese New Year is the Chinese Dragon animation, a real live dragon visits a small Chinese village, but transforms into a procession costume on entering the square celebrations.

-Some call it Chinese New Year others call it the Lunar New Year, here at Ecard Mint we can help you celebrate either of just one.
+Some call it Chinese New Year, others call it the Lunar New Year, here at Ecard Mint we can help you celebrate either or just one.

 This year we are celebrating the Year of the Pig, the Pig is the twelfth of the 12-year cycle of animals which appear in the Chinese zodiac related to the Chinese calendar.
 In the continuous sexagenary cycle, every twelfth year corresponds to hai, and is commonly called the Year of the Pig

 When you consider China’s influence in global markets when paralleled with the increased internationalisation of the Chinese New Year, it begs the question, are international marketers missing an opportunity?